MrNeRF/gaussian-splatting-cuda/README.md

 This project is licensed under the Gaussian-Splatting License - see the [LICENSE](LICENSE) file for details.

-Follow me on Twitter if you want to know about the current development: https://twitter.com/janusch_patas
+Follow me on Twitter if you want to know more about the latest development: https://twitter.com/janusch_patas